 In simple terms, a headache is referred to as a non-specific symptom.
 This means that there are many causes behind a headache including and not limited to dental or sinus issues, head injury, common cold, viral infection, medication side effects, stress, sleep deprivation, fatigue and even a fast ingestion of a really cold beverage or food among many others.

 The treatment of headache relies on the underlying issues and in most cases, it involves the use of painkillers and advanced treatment when the headache is serious.

-Broadly, headaches fall under a classification of either primary or secondary headaches.
+Broadly, headache fall under a classification of either primary or secondary headache.
 A primary headache is mostly benign, recurrent and the underlying cause is not a structural problem or a disease.

 A secondary headache ranges from harmless to extremely dangerous with certain symptoms being warning signs of a life-threatening headache.

 About 90% of the headaches people experience are primary headaches.
 Primary headaches are mostly first experienced when an individual is between the age of 20 and 40 years.
 Migraines and some tension-type headaches are the most common primary headaches and come with different characteristics.

 Migraines are characterized by a pulsing pain in the head, photophobia, phonophobia and nausea.
 Tension-type headaches are characterized by a band-like pressure felt on both sides of the heads and there are no other symptoms.
 Some of the other types of primary headaches which are not as common as the two mentioned above are cluster headaches, TMJ, Occipital Neuralgia and Trigeminal Neuralgia.